|

 Silver Linings Playbook

 This movie tries hard to get the depiction of bipolar correct, and it does an excellent job for most of the film.
 However, it ultimately fails in its representation of a cure for bipolar disorder.
-Suggesting that Bradley Cooper’s character solve his bipolar disorder by falling in love with the eccentric character played by Jennifer Lawrence isn’t realistic.
+Suggesting that Bradley Cooper’s character solves his bipolar disorder by falling in love with the eccentric character played by Jennifer Lawrence isn’t realistic.
 It’s not that people with bipolar disorder can’t fall in love; it’s that doing so isn’t going to make their disorder go away.
 Plus, maintaining a stable relationship is often very difficult for people with bipolar disorder.

-While Silver Linings Playbook challenges many of society’s stereotypes about mental illness, its feel-good ending that love conquers all makes it an unrealistic portrayal.
+While Silver Linings Playbook challenges many of society’s stereotypes about mental illness, it’s feel-good ending that love conquers, all makes it an unrealistic portrayal.

 Michael Clayton